Monday, April 1, 2024

 My girlfriend stood by me.
 Kyla loved me more than she loved God.

 My Nana came to Christmas dinner with the rest of my relatives.
-Uncle Jack spoke with my mother.
+Uncle Jack spoke in conspiratorial whispers with my mother.
 They looked at me.
 Nana gave me a Realistic transistor radio at the end of the meal.
 I kissed her with all my love.
 She blessed me at the door, then left to be driven home by Uncle Jack.

 "And you want to hurt that woman?" my mother murmured behind my back.